ducmanh86/99tech-test/README.md

 Run the script `npm run p4` to see the result of problem 4.

 ### Problem 5: A Crud Server
+Run the script `npm run p5` to run the CRUD server.

 ### Problem 6: Architecture